 Tulimu Ekanisa [we are going to Church]

 Good Morning!
 Happy Easter!
 As of Easter Weekend, the In-Country volunteers (ICV’s) were very keen to go to Church.
 Challenges Worldwide compromised by changing the training timetable and therefore anyone who was interested could attend service today from 9h to 11h.
-We decided to accompany the ICV’s to experience Easter celebrations in Uganda.
-Although from a non-religious background, I believe in doing good and in being optimistic and happy, as church promotes this in Uganda, I shall swing and sing along.
+We (the 4 Team Leaders) decided to accompany the ICV’s to experience their Easter celebrations.
+Although not religious, I do believe in doing good and in being optimistic and happy, if church is what gives people all of that, then I thing that is a beautiful thing, and I will swing and sing along.

 About a week after I had moved into the host home (together with the other Team Leaders: Donia, Aubrey and Eddie) we moved to a place called Peace Cottages.
 This venue offers rooms for our big team and has a lovely thatched conference space which we used to subsequently be introduced to the In-Country Volunteers, train them for a few days, welcome the UK Volunteers, introduce all of them to their room-mates, colleagues and businesses, and do lots of team building activities.
 It is here where we will all get to know each other and where we can acclimatise to the new environment together.
 Our host, which was called mama or aunty by some and sister by others, was a wonderful cheerful local lady, who was very helpful throughout the week.
 I shall miss her cheerfulness…